-Section 303 of Division D of the Consolidated Appropriations Act, 2018, applies to all solicitations and awards of DOE contracts that include the construction of facilities classified as DOE nuclear facilities (hazard category 1 or 2) under 10 C.F.R.
+Section 303 of Division C of the 2020 Act, applies to all solicitations and awards of DOE contracts that include the construction of facilities classified as DOE nuclear facilities (hazard category 1 or 2) under 10 C.F.R.
 Part 830 under which funds are made available by this Act.
-This requirement applies to subcontract actions, including subcontracts under an M&O prime contract using these appropriated funds.
+This requirement applies

-When funding the construction of DOE nuclear facilities (hazard category 1 or 2), the contracting officer shall work with the designated federal project director (FPD) to ensure that the Office of Enterprise Assessments performs the required independent review of the project and contract management for positive nuclear safety culture and resolution of nuclear safety-related design issues, and should obtain copy of the review(s).
-Until the contracting officer receives the HSS independent review(s), the contracting officer shall not obligate Consolidated Appropriations Act of 2018 funds for the construction of DOE nuclear facilities (hazard category 1 or 2).
+When funding the construction of DOE nuclear facilities (hazard category 1 or 2), the contracting officer shall work with the designated federal project director (FPD) to ensure that the Office of Enterprise Assessments performs the required independent review of the project, and should obtain a copy of the review(s) prior to obligating funds under the 2020 Act.